-4.3 Default Investment Option
+4.3 Default Investment Option for the DC Section

 Typically, a proportion of members will actively choose the default option because they feel it is most appropriate for them.
 However, it is expected that the vast majority of members will not make an active investment decision and will therefore automatically be invested in the default option.